gctools-outilsgc/aurora-website/src/docs/en/component/progress-indicators.md

 ## Progress Bars

-Progress bars are used to visually represent a page or feature that is loading or in progress.
-Progress bars show a percentage as well as the visual representation shown within the bar.

-Progress bars show determinate levels of progress, meaning there is a clear point of completion.
-When the progress bar is filled and hits 100%, the application should complete the process.

-Progress bars should always include a text indicator as well as the visual to provide more context.
-This text should be included in the &lt;alt&gt; tag.

 Colours for the progress bar can vary, but ensure that contrast requirements are met.
 Visit the [colour section](colour.md) for more information on choosing accessible colours.

 Progress bars can be filled with any colour you choose, but be sure to use text that meets minimum contrast requirements.
 For more information about accessible colours, visit the colour section.